ai-cam/ai-cam.github.io/_projects/thermal-imaging-for-precision-brain-tumour-ai-powered-crop-disease-advisories-for-global-food-security.md

 ---
 title: AI-Powered Crop Disease Advisories for Global Food Security
-description: With climate change accelerating crop diseases and threatening food security for millions of smallholder farmers across Africa and South Asia, this project will deploy AI to automate the generation of wheat disease risk advisories
+description: This initiative will use AI to automate and scale timely wheat disease risk advisories for millions of smallholder farmers.
 cover_image: /assets/images/uploads/ai-powered-crop-disease-advisories-for-global-food-security.jpg
 project_categories: Sprints
 authors: